Nine years on from the last revision, the Incoterms 2020 text has a very different layout and style of presentation.

 Implications for commercial practice

-The authors of this Incoterms revision have clearly intended to make it an effective teaching document as well as a reference work.
+The authors of the Incoterms 2020 revision have clearly intended to make it an effective teaching document as well as a reference work.

 However the very limited changes from Incoterms 2010 do not provide much incentive for its adoption, especially where the 2010 revision has been incorporated into complex trading agreements.